FreaxMATE/Ojo/CONTRIBUTING.md

 # Code Style

 - use 3 spaces to indent
-- after controll structures brackets in new line under the keyword
+- after control structures brackets in new line under the keyword

 ```c
 int main (int argc, char **argv)